Design system primitives

 Grid

-is a polymorphic component that manages the app’s entire layout.
+The Grid is a polymorphic component that manages the app’s entire layout.
 It can be a very important primitive for a design system.
 Having one helps to ensure a consistent layout across screens and even applications.

-component can reflect how strict or flexible your design system is and I think that it should definitely use design tokens.
-Regardless of how you build your Grid
+Your Grid component can reflect how strict or flexible your design system is and I think that it should definitely use design tokens.
+Regardless of how you build your Grid, it is important to have responsiveness baked in:

 // s is 4 columns, m is 6 columns, and l is 12 columns